apache/royale-docs/features/loading-external-data/remoteobject.md

 # RemoteObject

-Remote Procedure Calls with AMF Binary protocol
+Remote procedure calls with the AMF binary protocol

-RemoteObject allows Apache Royale applications to make [Remote Procedure Calls (RPCs)](https://en.wikipedia.org/wiki/Remote_procedure_call){:target='_blank'} to a back-end server using [ActionScript Message Format (AMF) protocol](features/loading-external-data/amf).
-The server could be written in Java, PHP, ColdFusion, .NET, Ruby, Python or many other back-end technologies.
+RemoteObject lets Apache Royale applications make [Remote Procedure Calls (RPCs)](https://en.wikipedia.org/wiki/Remote_procedure_call){:target='_blank'} to a back-end server using the [ActionScript Message Format (AMF) protocol](features/loading-external-data/amf).
+The server can be written in Java, PHP, ColdFusion, .NET, Ruby, Python or many other back-end technologies.

 ## Implementations

 In Apache Royale we have two RemoteObject implementations:

-* **MXRoyale**: Is the emulation of the Flex implementation.
-Is the best option if you're migrating from Flex since it support the same API Flex Framework use.
+* **MXRoyale**: Is an emulation of the implementation that Flex applications use.
+It is the best option if you're migrating from Flex since it supports the same API that the Flex framework uses.

 * **Network**: Is a newer bead implementation.
-This one is still under development, so you can find some issues that must to be solve
+This is still under development, so you may run into some issues that will need to be resolved.

-> We recommend to use the `MXRoyale` instead of `Network` version since is more close to the Flex implementation and is already use in Apache Royale applications currently in production.
+> We recommend using `MXRoyale` instead of the `Network` version for now, since it is closer to the Flex implementation and is already in use in Apache Royale applications currently in production.

-## Example of use
+## Examples of use

 In Apache Royale you can write an `mx:RemoteObject` in the following way: